 In this list, you’ll find:

-- Topics to post about for Asian American History Month
+- Topics to post about for Asian American & Pacific Islander Heritage Month

-For more information about what AAPI Month is and how your team can celebrate, check out our blog post: 11+ Ideas for AAPI History Month.
+For more information about what Asian American & Pacific Islander Heritage Month is and how your team can celebrate, check out our blog post: 11+ Ideas for AAPI Heritage Month.

 Leading by example can be an impactful way to change the world.
-This AAPI History Month, support an AAPI-Led Cause and invite followers to join!
+This month, support an AAPI-Led Cause and invite followers to join!

-For instance, you can raise money for a nonprofit organization serving AAPI communities, bring awareness to a cause, sign petitions, volunteer, or join anti-racism initiatives.
+For instance, you can raise money for a nonprofit organization serving Asian American & Pacific Islander communities, bring awareness to a cause, sign petitions, volunteer, or join anti-racism initiatives.
 You can highlight the good work an organization is doing in the community, tag them, and share a link to their webpage, volunteer sign-up, or donation form.

 Not sure where to start?
 Reach out to local organizations to see how your company can help.

-2. Book an AAPI Month Team Building Experience & Share About It – One of Our Favorite AAPI Month Social Media Ideas!
+2. Book an AAPI Month Team Building Experience & Post About It

 Connect and learn with colleagues during a virtual team building session led by an expert guide – and then share about it on social!